1L6F BA (Hons) Games Design and Art (3 yrs)

 Typical entry requirements

-grades ABB, including an art or design based subject
+grades BBB, including an art or design based subject

 Diploma in Foundation Studies (Art & Design)